Innovative memory and storage solutions direct from Micron for 45 years.

 The Crucial System Selector will provide much of the same information as the scanner but rather than scanning your device, it will guide you to supply three pieces of information: the manufacturer, product line, and model of your computer.

-Both tools include compatibility information for more than 110,000 systems in their database, so it’s likely that your system is on the list.
+Both tools include compatibility information for more than 110,000 systems in their database, so your system is likely on the list.

 2) Check your computer specs in your system settings

 Checking the specs on your desktop, laptop, or Mac is a straightforward process.
-It won't display compatible component upgrades, but it will show you details about your existing computer specs.
+Your system won't display compatible component upgrades, but it will show you details about your existing computer specifications.

 The process is slightly different depending on what version of Windows or Mac you are running.

-- For Windows 10 and 11, you’ll need to click the Windows Start icon, then Settings (gear icon), click About, followed by Device Specifications if on Windows 11.
+• For Windows 10 and 11, click the Windows Start icon, then Settings (gear icon), click About, followed by Device Specifications if on Windows 11.

-- While for Mac, you click on the Apple icon, choose About This Mac, and the overview specs tab will open.
+• For Mac, click on the Apple icon, choose About This Mac, and the overview specs tab will open.

 How to check PC specs on Windows 11

-- Click on the Windows Start icon on the left side of the bottom menu
+1. Right-click on the Windows Start icon on the left side of the bottom menu.

-- You'll find a list of details there under Device Specifications
+3. You'll find your system details under Device Specifications

 How to check PC specs on Windows 10